-Buying a home normally involves a large amount of money so it's common for a buyer to take out a loan, rather than pay the entire amount in cash.
-As part of a home loan transaction, a borrower typically signs two main documents: a promissory note and a mortgage (or deed of trust).
+Buying a home normally involves a large amount of money, so it's common for a buyer to take out a loan rather than pay the entire amount in cash.
+As part of a home loan transaction, a borrower typically signs two main documents: a "promissory note" and a "mortgage" (or "deed of trust").

-In addition, depending on state law, you may be able to stay in the home until the redemption period expires or until some other action, such as ratification of the sale, occurs.
+In addition, depending on state law, you might be able to stay in the home until the redemption period expires or until some other action, such as ratification of the sale, occurs.